lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK-Always {#ACK-Always-subsection}

-In ACK-Always mode, windowing is used.
+In ACK-Always mode, windows are used.
 An acknowledgement, positive or negative, is fed by the fragment receiver back to the fragment sender at the end of the transmission of each window of SCHC Fragments.

 In a nutshell, the fragment sender iterates retransmitting the SCHC Fragments that are reported missing until the fragment receiver reports that all the SCHC Fragments belonging to the window have been correctly received, or until too many attempts were made.